watchbutdonotlearn/Skyward-GPA-calculator/README.md

 This is an extension which injects various scripts into Skyward, to calculate GPA and perform other tasks, such as disabling the idle logout prompt.

-# Installing
-If you are on Chrome, follow these steps to install the extension:

-1. Clone the repository and follow the build instructions
-3. Go to [chrome://extensions](chrome://extensions) in your chrome browser.
-4. Enable Developer mode by flipping the switch in the upper-right corner of your screen.
-5. Now, click on the "Load unpacked" button in the upper-left side of the screen.
-6. Navigate to the directory which you cloned the repository, and click on the `dist` folder

-As of right now there are no plans on uploading this extension to the Chrome Web Store due to it requiring a 5 dollar fee for developers.

-If you are on Firefox, the installation process is much easier!
-The extension can be installed from [here](https://addons.mozilla.org/en-US/firefox/addon/skyward-gpa-calculator/).

 # Building
 This extension uses `yarn` to manage packages, and is built in Typescript.